-Recruitment: We consider this policy in all aspects of The Tess Group, including part of our recruitment strategy, our own recruitment policy reflects the importance of the Equality Act 2010 and this policy.
-All managers that interview are to ensure our recruitment process follows and applies all aspects of the policy when interviewing and selecting candidates.
-As part of our recruitment service to employers we present a range of candidates to learners and ensure they follow policy when selecting new Apprentices
+Recruitment: We consider this policy in all aspects of TESS, including as part of our recruitment strategy whereby our recruitment policy reflects the importance of the Equality Act 2010 and this policy.
+All managers that facilitate interviews for a role are to ensure our recruitment process follows and applies all aspects of the policy when interviewing and selecting candidates.
+As part of our recruitment service to employers we present a range of candidates and ensure they follow policy when selecting new apprentices.

-Apprenticeship delivery: We consider the policy when delivering training and in the design of our programmes, this includes the design of resources and topics used each month.
-We use and analyse gap analysis data to review where we can support groups more effectively and work to close any achievement gaps.
+Apprenticeship delivery: We consider the policy when delivering training and in the design of our programmes, this includes the design of resources and topics used.
+We use and analyse gap analysis data to review where we can support groups of apprentices more effectively and work to close any achievement gaps.

-Working with employers and apprentices: This policy is applied through communication and discussions with employers and apprentices, including checking knowledge and awareness at every review and tripartite review.
-We share monthly information with learners and apprentices with key topics to discuss and consider.
+Working with employers and apprentices: This policy is applied through communication and discussions with employers and apprentices, including checking knowledge and awareness at every review and hosting a tripartite review wherever possible.
+We share information with learners and apprentices with key topics to discuss and consider.
+How we meet our commitment to equality and diversity within teaching, learning and assessment equitable, undertaken with awareness of the different needs of learners and apprentices and are directed towards the encouragement of academic and personal development.